Top five car Easter eggs

 You can also turn your display monitor into Rainbow Road from Mario Kart - though unfortunately you can’t leave banana peels for the car behind to slip on, or fire turtle shells at the cars in front.
 Still bored?
 Transform the touchscreen into a full colour sketch pad.
 Watch the video above for MORE secret stuff.

-On the practical side, with the latest over the air update there’s also a Dog Mode to ensure your pets aren’t in any danger on a hot day and reassure passers-by:
+On the practical side, there’s also a Dog Mode to ensure your pets aren’t in any danger on a hot day and reassure passers-by:

 Simply Clever: Skoda Kodiaq